 When lunchtime rolled around, we were instructed to have lunch at the resort.
 We were also expected to have lunch with our partners and continue learning about each other.
 Great.
 I just need to share a little less with Lucas.
 That’s it.

 We decided to have lunch at the pool bar.
 One thing we both agreed on was we should take advantage of every chance to get some fresh air since we were going to be spending the bulk of our days indoors.

 I had the Adult Grilled Cheese.
-I don’t know why I ordered it – the name had me intrigued.
-It sounded like something naughty.
+I don’t know why I ordered it—the name had me intrigued.
+It sounded—I don’t know—kind of dirty.
 Lucas thought that was hilarious.
 He ordered the Fish Tacos for his lunch.